Indonesia prepares for presidential election, ex-general expected to win - ExBulletin

 Indonesia prepares for presidential election, ex-general expected to win

-Jakarta (AFP) Indonesians vote Wednesday for a presidential election with Defense Minister Prabowo Subianto as the favorite after a campaign that mixed nationalist rhetoric and promises to continue the era of popular outgoing leader Joko Widodo.
+JAKARTA, Indonesia — Indonesians vote Wednesday in a presidential election with Defense Minister Prabowo Subianto as the favorite after a campaign that mixed nationalist rhetoric and promises to continue the era of popular incumbent leader Joko Widodo.

 The former general lost to Widodo in 2014 and 2019, but is on track to finally lead the world's third-largest democracy after rehabilitating his image.